 We have developed a targeted site acquisition and qualification process incorporating management's experience as well as extensive data collection, analysis and interpretation.
-We are actively developing restaurants in both new and existing markets, and we will continue to expand in selected regions throughout the U.S. Our Director of Real Estate and Development works with a master broker who is responsible for identifying and working with local brokers to conduct preliminary research regarding possible development locations.
+We are currently pursuing restaurants in existing markets, and we will continue to expand in selected regions throughout the U.S. Our Director of Real Estate and Development works with a master broker who is responsible for identifying and working with local brokers to conduct preliminary research regarding possible development locations.
 This master broker also assists in site selection and market research.
 The preliminary research includes an analysis of traffic patterns, parking, access, demographic characteristics, population density, hotel occupancy, major employers, restaurant sales, level of affluence and current or expected co-retail and restaurant tenants.
-Our Director of Real and Estate Development.
-If our financial criteria for the site are satisfied, our Vice President and Directors of Operations and Chief Executive Officer visit the site and our management negotiates the lease.
+Our Director of Real and Estate Development and the master broker then present potential sites to our Vice President of Real Estate and Development.
+If our financial criteria for the site are satisfied, our Vice Presidents of Operations and Chief Executive Officer visit the site and our management negotiates the lease.
 The key criteria we have for a site is that the population within a three mile radius of the restaurant has a high concentration of our target demographic, which is persons ages 21 to 44 and persons with median income ranges in excess of \$60,000 per year that dine out frequently.
 We also prefer locations with high visibility, especially in a new market, and ample surface parking spaces.